X86 Commodity Hardware

 This well publicised trend was instigated by Facebook’s Open Compute project.
 “Bringing a community of technology leaders together in order to break the black box of proprietary IT infrastructure to achieve greater choice, customisation, and cost savings.”

-Vesper Technologies can offer fully OCP (Open Compute) designed and certified solutions through our partnership with QCT.
-However, we also use the term ‘open’ more generally to describe a hardware platform that does not tie the customer in to buying support and hardware upgrades from a single proprietary vendor.
+Vesper Technologies provide both OCP (Open Compute) “accepted” and OCP “inspired” infrastructure and have strong relationships with the major manufacturers.
+We also use the term ‘open’ more generally to describe a hardware platform that does not tie the customer in to buying support and hardware upgrades from a single proprietary vendor.

 A great example of this is Intel.
 Many of our solutions are engineered on an Intel platform and we are free to choose whichever vendor we wish for componentry.
 This gives us the ability to engineer the highest performing solutions at the most cost effective price points.